 But it’s not just Colorado’s bigger cities that are feeling the increase, many of the state’s smaller mountain communities are experiencing it as well.
-Rocky Mountain towns have also seen a steep increase, especially in already popular areas like Steamboat Springs, Summit County and Winter Park, among many others.
+Rocky Mountain towns have also seen a steep increase, especially in already popular areas like Steamboat Springs, Summit County, and Winter Park, among many others.

-Everybody from retirees to college graduates are trying to find their future home here and it’s getting harder and harder.
+Everybody from retirees to college graduates is trying to find their future home here and it’s getting harder and harder.
 However, there are still a lot of top places to live, from the Western Slope to the Great Plains.
-So, without further adieu, here are some of Colorado’s cheaper cities and towns to live, whether renting or buying real estate.
+So, without further adieu, here are some of Colorado’s cheaper cities and towns to live, in whether renting or buying real estate.

 Pikes Peak Region